STAT540-UBC/seminar-08/sm7_gsa_network.md

 #### Why do we need another GSA method?

-Remember the null data generating process of the hypergeometric
-distribution: a uniform sampling of balls in urns without replacement.
+We decided to use a hypergeometric test, we implicitly take the assumption of *a uniform sampling* of balls in urns *without replacement*.
 Well, the “without replacement” part makes sense because we don’t draw a DEG more than once in our analysis.
 However, the “uniform sampling” part may not hold in practice considering that some balls can be bigger than the other.
 Those bigger balls can be coloured differently.

 In the gene set terminology, we need to ask the following questions: